 - any relevant code or code of practice made under a resource Act that applies to the authorised activities for the resource authority

 - a guide to land access in Queensland (PDF, 1.8MB).

-Note: Resource companies are no longer required to provide copies of entry notices to the Department of Natural Resources, Mines and Energy.
+Note: Resource companies are no longer required to provide copies of entry notices to the Department of Resources.
 In addition, the Mines Online system can no longer be used to generate entry notices.
-A notice of entry template can be used to help meet the entry requirements.

 Waiver of entry notice

 A landholder can choose to waive the requirements for entry notices by providing a written waiver.
 The waiver notice must include a statement that the landholder has been advised that they are not required to give a waiver.

 Resource companies must comply with the mandatory conditions of the Land Access Code when carrying out authorised activities on a landholder's land.
 These conditions cannot be altered or waived by agreement.
 All parties are encouraged to comply with the code's best practice recommendations.

 Entry to restricted land around certain buildings, structures or areas requires the written consent of the landholder.